TarikHuber/material-ui-responsive-drawer/README.md

 ```

-That are the point we have to do before using this module in our application.
+We are now at the point where we can use this module in our application.

 ### Examples

-The module contains of three main parts:
+The module contains three main parts:
 * **ResponsiveDrawer** the responsive Drawer
 * **BodyContainer** the responsive body that is adjusting its position according to the drawer
 * **ResponsiveAppBar** the responsive AppBar that works with the ResponsiveDrawer together